mavas/mavas/writings/RecentProblems.md

+# TechnicalReview.pdf

+## eotk deployment for www.example.com

+## AppEngine deployment with Django and local SQL database in container for www.example.com

+## Netflix implementation (client and server) with Twisted

+## Home corporate security measures

+## Compiling Tensorflow with no AVX support

-# Recent technical problems being worked on
+## Recent technical problems being worked on

 Here are some recent technical problems or projects being worked on, that may or may not warrant a seperate repository for, but none-the-less should be described somewhere: